DavidAnson/markdownlint/doc/Rules.md

 $ less bar
 ```

-The dollar signs are unnecessary in the above situation, and should not be
+The dollar signs are unnecessary in this situation, and should not be
 included:

 ```markdown